ccie16798/subnettools/README.md

 - converting 'sh ip route' files to a CSV

 - subnettools main format is CSV; delimitors and field are fully configurable
+- subnettools output format is configurable ; you can configure FMT (%I %m %D %G %C)
 - subnettools supports IPv4 and IPv6
 - subnettools has a default config file (st.conf)
 - subnettools has a debug system (subnettools -D help), mostly helped me to create it